csmart/git_info/README.md

 ## Committing a change

-When you make a commit a change using Subversion, it is a centralised event.
+When you commit a change using Subversion, it is a centralised event.
-You make a change to a file and when commit it, the change is sent to the server and a commit record is made.
+You make a change to a file and when you commit it, the change is sent to the server and a commit record is made.
 This change is then inherited by everyone else using that branch in Subversion.